-- (4) there is no unresolved felony or serious misdemeanor criminal charge pending against the applicant; and - (5) if the applicant was convicted of an offense involving drugs or alcohol or, if the conduct underlying the criminal conviction involved drugs or alcohol, the results of any urinallysis required by the court is free of evidence of the use of illegal drugs. - (c) The court may require any investigation it considers reasonably necessary, including the preparation of a report of the type prepared prior to sentencing a person convicted of a crime. - (d) If the showings required under subsection (b) are made, the court shall grant the application, and issue a certificate of rehabilitation.
-The certificate shall identify the offenses of which the applicant was convicted. - [(e) A certificate of rehabilitation relieves collateral sanctions applicable under the law of this state, but does not preclude a decisionmaker from considering the facts underlying the conviction or that they have been established by the judgment of conviction.
-A government decisionmaker shall evaluate the underlying facts using the factors set forth in Section 6(c).] - (f) A certificate of rehabilitation issued in any jurisdiction shall render the underlying convictions inadmissible in a lawsuit alleging that a public or private decisionmaker was negligent, or otherwise at fault, for hiring, retaining, licensing, leasing to, admitting to a school or program, or otherwise transacting with an individual, provided that the decisionmaker had knowledge of the certificate at the time of the alleged negligence or other fault.
-A certificate of rehabilitation issued in any jurisdiction shall be admissible as evidence of due care, by any person who had knowledge of it, in deciding to hire, retain, license, lease to, admit to a school or program, or otherwise transact with an individual.
+- (4) there is no unresolved felony or serious misdemeanor criminal charge pending against the applicant; and - (5) if the applicant was convicted of an offense involving drugs or alcohol or, if the conduct underlying the criminal conviction involved drugs or alcohol, the results of any urinalysis required by the court is free of evidence of the use of illegal drugs. - (c) The court may require any investigation it considers reasonably necessary, including the preparation of a report of the type prepared prior to sentencing a person convicted of a crime. - (d) If the showings required under subsection (b) are made, the court shall grant the application, and issue a certificate of rehabilitation.
+The certificate shall identify the offenses of which the applicant was convicted. - (e) A certificate of rehabilitation does not preclude a decisionmaker from considering the facts underlying the conviction or that they have been established by the judgment of conviction.
+A government decisionmaker shall evaluate the underlying facts using the factors set forth in Section 5(f). - (f) A certificate of rehabilitation shall be admissible, as evidence of due care, where a public or private decisionmaker is alleged in an action to have been negligent, or otherwise at fault, for hiring, retaining, leasing to, admitting to a school or program, or otherwise transacting with a convicted person who holds a certificate of rehabilitation, provided that the decisionmaker had knowledge of the certificate at the time of the alleged negligence or other